BSA Bantam Buyers Guide

 But are they any use on modern roads?

 Not a lot, if you want the truth.
-It’s not so much that they don’t have the speed; the later D14s, etc, will buzz along at a fairly steady 50mph under most conditions.
-But the early Bantams have little chance of survival—or, at least, joyful motorcycling—in any urban metropolis, and probably even less on country lanes where drivers don’t have traffic lights to slow them down.
+At least, the 125cc models aren't.
+It’s not so much that they don’t have the speed; they'll buzz along at a fairly steady 45-50mph under most conditions.
+But they don't have the grunt, acceleration or presence.
+To many drivers, they're all but invisible.

-But for the vast majority of us (but by no means all of us), the Bantam, along with dozens of other British lightweights has more or less come to the end of the road—save for the odd Sunday afternoon scooting around with whatever tribe you’re attached to.
+But for the vast majority of us (but by no means all of us), the 125cc Bantam, along with dozens of other 125cc British lightweights, has more or less come to the end of the road—save for the odd Sunday afternoon scooting around with whatever tribe you’re attached to.